semantic-flow/sflo/documentation/faq.why-dont-namespace-and-data-nodes-have-reference-flows.md

 ## Answer

 URLs that correspond to namespace nodes and data nodes don't have a referent other than themselves.
-This helps avoid ambiguity when interpreting their URLs. (see the [[sflo.principle.single-referent]]).
+This helps avoid ambiguity when interpreting their URLs. (see the [[principle.single-referent]]).

 e.g.:
 - `ns/` : doesn't refer to anything, it's just a namespace